-Like those in the general population, priests who have allegations of sexual abuse are a heterogeneous group of individuals.
+Priests who have allegations of sexual abuse of minors are a heterogeneous group of individuals.
+This is also the case with the general population of child sexual abusers, who have no consistent pattern of age, socioeconomic status, race or psychological problems.
 The purpose of this chapter is to explain the characteristics of these priests, including their demographic characteristics (e.g., age at time of ordination and offense), their status in the Church, any behavioral and psychological problems they have experienced and any criminal penalties resulting from the allegations of abuse.